 The deepest reading of Mangal does not separate the two fires and choose between them.
 It holds them together.
 The same Kartikeya who slew Tarakasura is the same Kartikeya who withdrew to Palani when he felt the family contest had been settled unjustly.
 The same vel he wielded as senapati became the staff he carried as tapasvi.
 The two faces are continuous, and the discipline that turns one into the other across a long life is the work that a strong Mars quietly does in any chart willing to let it.

-The Jyotishi who treats senapati as good and tapasvi as withdrawal-from-life has misread the planet.
-The Jyotishi who treats the two fires as two phases of the same career has read Mars correctly.
-The astrological vocabulary for this two-phase movement is sometimes Mars Mahadasha (the seven-year period in the Vimshottari sequence), in which the early years often carry the senapati expression and the later years often carry the tapasvi expression.
-The whole period, taken as a whole, is one continuous deity-pattern, and the native who reads it that way tends to come through the seven years more intact than the native who tries to stay in one fire-mode throughout.
+The Jyotishi who treats senapati as good and tapasvi as withdrawal-from-life has flattened the planet.
+The richer reading treats the two fires as two phases of the same discipline.
+Mars Mahadasha, the seven-year period in the Vimshottari sequence, can sometimes show this movement: an earlier surge of outward action followed by a later need to refine the same fire inwardly.
+The whole period, taken as a whole, is one continuous deity-pattern, and a person who reads it that way has more room to move than one who tries to stay in one fire-mode throughout.

 Reading Mangal in Your Chart